 The next step is to proceed with developing your code.
 The FamilySearch developer website includes the following resources to help you with your coding efforts.

-- API Resource Specifications with links to sample code.
+- API Resource specifications with links to sample code.

-- Data Formats Specifications.
+- Data Formats specifications.

-- Concepts Guides with best practices.
+- Feature Implmentation Guides with best practices.

 - Certification Guides with suggested user interface flows, programming steps, best practices, and related topics.

 - A Glossary of terms often used in the FamilySearch API developer documentation.

 Take a look at the Resources list, find the data you need, and follow the example in the example request.
 For example, if you want to read the current person, use the Current User resource and follow the Read Current User example request.
 If you want to read the memories of a person, use the Memory resource.

 There is a simple sample app available for you to try.
 The app shows how to use JS Lite SDK to authenticate, fetch the user’s profile, and then fetch and display the user’s pedigree.
 You can copy the app, add your own app key and redirect URI, and run the app yourself.